 Toyo a system used for color matching. see also Colorcurve, match color, PANTONE MATCHING SYSTEM

 Trapping printing ink over previously printed ink.
 Trapping is also used to describe the very slight overlapping of adjacent colors to compensate for imprecisions in the printing press.
 Trapping color is achieved by use of chokes and spreads. see also dry trap, tack, wet trap.

 Trim Size the final size of a printed piece once it’s been cut to specification.

 Trimming cutting paper after printing to make all sheets the same or a specified size.
-After binding printed papers, the head, foot, and edge of a book are often trimmed in a guillotine to make all the papes even.
-The inner papes of each signature have a tighter fold and will be slightly longer than the outer pages. see also finishing, guillotine, signature, trim size
+After binding printed papers, the head, foot, and edge of a book are often trimmed in a guillotine to make all the papers even.
+The inner papers of each signature have a tighter fold and will be slightly longer than the outer pages. see also finishing, guillotine, signature, trim size

 TrueType Fonts Scalable typefaces for Windows and Macintosh software.